The Commons at Mythava

 actually living it.

 Not people who need more insight.
-People who are done with insight that doesn't change anything, and who are ready for the harder work of actually living what they know.
+People who are done with insight that doesn't change anything — and who have begun to sense, sometimes with relief, that there might be a different way.

 The teacher who rebuilt their classroom